smallstep/cli/README.md

 ### OAuth 2.0 API calls

 Here's another flow.
-Let's use `step` to get a Google bearer token using the OAuth 2.0 authorization code flow, make an HTTP `Authorization:` header from it, and use `curl` to make a request to Google's APIs:
+Let's use `step` to get a Google bearer token using OAuth 2.0, make an HTTP `Authorization:` header from it, and use `curl` to make a request to Google's APIs:

 <pre><code><b>$ curl -H"$(step oauth --header)" https://www.googleapis.com/oauth2/v3/userinfo</b>
 Your default web browser has been opened to visit: